 Red Hands Cave in Blue Mountains National Park is one of the best showcases of Aboriginal rock art in the area.
 It's reached via Red Hands Cave loop walking track.

 Cafes and kiosks

 Conservation Hut at Wentworth Falls is a great spot for a bite to eat.
 Enjoy a view of the World Heritage listed Blue Mountains National Park from the café’s balcony.

 Blue Gum Forest is a fine, historic example of closed forest, situated in Grose Valley in Blue Mountains National Park.
 Get to it by walking track from Perrys lookdown or Pierces Pass.

-Take a day trip to Echo Point lookout in Katoomba for stunning views of the valley and the iconic Three Sisters.
-Take a virtual tour of Echo Point lookout and the surrounding Blue Mountains National Park captured with Google Street View Trekker.
+Take a day trip to famous Echo Point lookout in Katoomba for stunning views of the Jamison Valley and the iconic Three Sisters, in the Blue Mountains.

 A great family day trip, Valley of the Waters picnic area boasts scenic views, lookouts, walking, waterfalls, and accessible facilities in Blue Mountains National Park.